 He or she has no prior relationship to the person testifying;

-He or she is not acting as the person's legal representative; and
+He or she is not acting as the legal representative for the person testifying; and

 He or she will accurately interpret the questions asked and the answers given to the best of his or her ability.

-If the ALJ certifies the interpreter in writing, the ALJ may use Form SSA-795, Statement of Claimant or Other Person, or other written statement with the following information:
+If the ALJ certifies the interpreter in writing, the ALJ may use Form SSA-795, Statement of Claimant or Other Person, or another written statement with the following information:

 “I am acting as an interpreter for (individual's name) to perform the specific function of providing accurate interpretation between (individual's name) and the ALJ.
 I solemnly (swear or affirm) that I will accurately interpret the questions asked and the answers given in this case to the best of my ability, under penalty of perjury”;